There’s not

 However, there was no song that built the audience to a loving crescendo quite so much, than Freddie’s own creation: Bohemian Rhapsody.

-The song first flooded public ears in 1975.
-The lyrics were nothing short of genius, but utterly insane.
+first flooded public ears in 1975.
+The lyrics were nothing short of genius, but

 It sounds immensely like the telling of a heartfelt story, but even now, as I sit listening, I’m reluctant to say, I haven’t the slightly idea what this creative madness is about… But perhaps that’s the beauty of it; Bohemian seems to be split into an array of conjoined songs.